I found myself in the ER desperately searching for answers to something I had been trying to pinpoint for multiple years. let’s talk more about it.

 My symptoms had first surfaced in 2014 when I was pregnant with my daughter.
 Initially, I had convinced myself that my symptoms were pregnancy-related.
 Unfortunately, the symptoms continued even after my daughter was born.
 Nausea was a daily, unwelcomed visitor.
 Every few months, there was blood in my stool.
 The extreme fatigue was relentless, and I added dizziness to my growing list of concerns.

 Visit after visit, my doctor never even considered cancer.
-I’m sure he thought there was no way a 30 year old woman could have colon cancer this young… (#NeverTooYoung).
-He gave me pills to help with the nausea (they didn’t help) and he had sent me for a blood test, which ultimately came back clear.
+I’m sure he thought there was no way a 30-year-old woman could have colon cancer this young… (#NeverTooYoung).
+He gave me pills to help with nausea (they didn’t help) and he had sent me for a blood test, which ultimately came back clear.
 While that gave me some sense of relief, I still knew something was wrong.